ypsitau/jr200/README.md

 [here](http://www.geocities.jp/find_jr200/index.html).

 The emulator requires ROM images of JR-200.
-Searching sites with terms "JR-200 ROM" may give you information on how to retrieve these images.
+Searching sites with terms "JR-200 ROM" may give you some information on how to retrieve these images.

 After launching VJR-200, push `[Ctrl]`+`[Alt]`+`[L]` or select menu `[ファイル(F)]`-`[CJR高速ロード(L)]` to load a CJR file and then type in `RUN` followed by `[Enter]` key in the JR BASIC prompt to execute it.